nerdy-nakul/nerdy-nakul/README.md

 <!-- <hr/> -->
 ## About Me
-I am Nakul Singh, a B.Tech graduate in Computer Science and Engineering, and currently a Product Engineer at WhatBytes.
+A B.Tech graduate in Computer Science and Engineering with specialization in AIML, and currently a Product Engineer at WhatBytes.
 I specialize in building products from scratch, scaling them efficiently, and optimizing their performance.

 <div align="center">
     <a href="https://x.com/Nakullsinghh" target="_blank"><img